 Ransomware: A 2026 Beginner’s Guide to Threat Detection

-If you followed the news in early 2021, you saw the word “ransomware threat detection” everywhere.
-Each week another major company revealed a ransomware attack, but this threat isn’t new – the first large-scale case, the AIDS Trojan, spread by floppy disk in 1989.
+If you followed the news in early 2021, you saw the phrase ransomware threat detection everywhere.
+Each week, another major company revealed a ransomware attack, but this threat isn’t new.
+The first large-scale case, the AIDS Trojan, spread by floppy disk in 1989.

 NetWitness knows how damaging a security incident can be, so we created this Ransomware FAQ to help.
-It explains major ransomware types, common distribution methods, and best practices for ransomware detection and enterprise-level protection.
-You’ll also find guidance on advanced threat detection techniques, continuous threat investigation and response, and how threat detection and response services can strengthen your overall cyber threat detection and response strategy.
+It explains major ransomware types, common distribution methods, and best practices for ransomware detection methods and enterprise-level protection.
+You’ll also find guidance on advanced threat detection techniques, continuous ransomware investigation, and how a ransomware threat detection service strengthens your overall cybersecurity threat detection strategy.

 Ransomware is a class of malware that, once executed on a victim’s computer, renders the system and/or its data inaccessible until a ransom payment is completed.
 This is typically achieved by either:

-Prevents the user from using basic system functions, making the computer inoperable.
-The goal of Locker is to prevent system access, not destroy data.
+Locker- Prevents the user from using basic system functions, making the computer inoperable.
+The goal is system denial, not data destruction.

 With improvements in encryption algorithms, the introduction of crypto payments, and easier distribution, the major difference from 1989 to today is financial:

-High-Profile Attacks: Why Organizations Need Cyber Threat Detection and Response
+High-Profile Attacks: Why Cybersecurity Threat Detection is Critical

-• CNA – US insurer CNA paid a $40 million ransom after a Phoenix CryptoLocker attack by Evil Corp that hit 15,000 devices.
+• CNA paid $40 million after a Phoenix CryptoLocker attack impacted 15,000 devices

 360° Cybersecurity with NetWitness Platform